MartijnDwars/metaborg.github.io/dev/maven/setup.md

 ## Requirements

 Maven requires a Java compiler, so a JDK needs to be installed on your computer, since the JRE does not ship with a Java compiler.
 The latest JDK can be downloaded and installed from: <http://www.oracle.com/technetwork/java/javase/downloads/index.html>.
+We require at least JDK7.

 On OSX, it can be a bit tricky to use the installed JDK, because Apple by default installs JRE 6.
 To check which version of Java you are running, execute the `java -version` command.
 If this tells you that the Java version is 1.7, everything is fine.
 If not, the Java version can be set with a command.
 After you have installed JDK 7, execute: